quadrupl3d-ec/quadrupl3d-ec.github.io/devlog/2024/April/week2.md

 ---

 # **April Week 2**
+## **Tuesday: April 9**
+- 9:30  AM: Signed In.
+- 11:00 AM: Got the `.blend` file from beta-render-worker for `76-gbr`.
+Testing for daylighting in case of less opening area.
+- 12:30 PM: Shortlisted daylight rendering parameters for making the render more realistic, visually appealing, brighter.
+- 2:00  PM: Got the `.blend` file of `76-dining` from render worker.
+Tuning the filtered parameters.

 ## **Monday: April 8**
 - 9:30  AM: Signed In.
 - 11:00 AM: Trying to get the `.blend` file from the beta render worker but seems like it is getting removed even if the `clean_up` is removed from `render_worker_startup.sh`